-During FY2019, the Company announces its results on a quarterly basis.
 The Company does not practice selective disclosure of material information.
-In line with continuous disclosure obligations of the Company under the Listing Manual, the Company conveys material information and its quarterly financial results through announcements made via SGXNET.
+In line with continuous disclosure obligations of the Company under the Listing Manual, the Company conveys material information and its financial results through announcements made via SGXNET.
 Results announcements and annual reports are announced or issued within the specified / stipulated period.

 The current situation does not warrant it nor is it cost effective for having a dedicated investor relations personnel or team.
 Nonetheless, the Executive Directors and Management of the Company remain open to address queries of shareholders and other stakeholders on the Group's operations and related corporate actions.
-The Directors meet with shareholders at least annually at the AGM.